aeddeb/Detecting-Fake-Reviews-using-Unsupervised-Learning/README.md

 ---

 <strong>Thank you for taking the time to look at my project.
 If you have any comments, feedback or suggestions, please reach out to me.
-I am also open to collaborating on interesting ML projects.</strong>
+I am also open to collaborating on interesting ML projects.
+Again, please reach out if you would like to collaborate.</strong>

 #### My contact Info:
 <strong>email: ali.eddeb@gmail.com <br>